What is a DNG file format?

 - Saving edits from Lightroom for future editing

-DNG vs. NEF: Choosing the Right Format for Your RAW Files
+DNG vs. NEF: Choosing the Right Format for Your RAW

-Regarding working with RAW files in Adobe Lightroom, whether to stick with the native NEF format or convert to DNG has been a topic of debate among photographers.- NEF as the Native Format: Many users prefer to keep their current images in NEF format.
-Adobe Lightroom produces comparable quality output for NEF and DNG files.
+Many users prefer to keep their current images in NEF.
+Lightroom produces comparable quality output for NEF and DNG files.
 However, other software like Capture One claims that working with the native NEF format provides additional information and better output quality.

-DNG vs. ARW: Which Format is Better?
+DNG vs. ARW: Which is Better?

 However, ARW files have drawbacks as well.
-They are known for their large file sizes, which can quickly consume storage space and fill up memory cards.
-Editing and processing RAW files can take time and effort, making them less efficient for large-scale projects.
+They are known for their large sizes, which can quickly consume storage space and fill up memory cards.
+Editing and processing RAW photos can take time and effort, making them less efficient for large-scale projects.
 Moreover, ARW files require post-processing, adding an extra step for users.